 The Licensed Practical Nurses Act of Manitoba defines the practice of practical nursing as: the provision of nursing services for the purpose of assessing and treating health conditions, promoting health, preventing illness, and assisting individuals, families and groups to achieve an optimal state of health.

-Manitoba’s LPNs practice as members of interprofessional teams and autonomously.
-They are fully responsible for the care they provide.
+Manitoba’s LPNs practise as members of interprofessional teams and autonomously.
+They are fully responsible for the care that they provide.

 LPN practice in Manitoba is also guided by:

 Each individual nurse’s scope of practice is also influenced by employer policies and the nurse’s individual competencies.